nextcloud/spreed/docs/capabilities.md

 * `chat-get-context` - Whether the message context API endpoint is available
 * `config => call => breakout-rooms` - Whether breakout rooms are enabled on this instance
 * `config => call => recording` - Whether calls can be recorded (requires the High-performance backend server)
-* `single-conversation-status` - When the response of a single consersation return user status populated
+* `single-conversation-status` - When the response of a single conversation can also return the user status